MISSION STATEMENT

 EARLY CAREER

-This was a phase when I was exploring my strengths, interests, and passion.
+My first few years out of college I was an analyst.
 Honestly, I would have taken any job out of college.
 Grateful for how it all worked out .

-My first few years out of college I was an analyst.
-I learned about software development lifecycle, working with stakeholders, working with a team, and the Agile framework.
+I learned about SDLC, working with stakeholders and a team, and the Agile framework.
 I was immediately known for my exceptional analytical abilities.

 .jpeg)